 Solar energy is the attractive choice right now but there is a concern that with the amount of energy required by the American infrastructure we have today, that the grid will not be able to adequately run the country.
 That is why we must have a gradual change in conjunction with the system we already have in order to see a smooth transition to full-time use of sustainable energy such as solar power.

-Gradual plans might include starting with minor cities within states where sustainable energy plans are already in place such as, Aspin, Colorado and Burlington, Vermont.
+Gradual plans might include starting with minor cities within states where sustainable solar buyback plans are already in place such as, Texas, Aspin, Colorado, and Burlington, Vermont.

 Renewable energy, while popular, will surely see a backlash, but with the proper education and social awareness, many people who work in the energy sector can be re-trained and have their focus and career shifted towards the production of clean energy.

 There are some out there who believe that we cannot embrace a gradual plan, but here are some of the ways we can.